 I’ve always had a natural aversion against certain brand of California techbros.
 They usually feature a unique combination of entitlement, privilege and confidence that allows them to make spectacularly tone-deaf statements.
-The Kony 2012 is a good example of the white-dude techno-messianic saviour complex at work, where some entitled tech guys thought they could bring down an Ugandan war criminal through the power of clicktivism.
+Kony 2012 is a good example of the white-dude techno-messianic saviour complex at work, where some entitled guys thought they could bring down an Ugandan war criminal through the power of clicktivism.

 The New York Times has published the latest example of cyber-colonialism in a jaw-dropping article describing a group of cryptocurrency enthusiasts that have moved to Puerto Rico to take advantage of its unique situation in order to bring about their Crypto-Utopia.
 The article explains:

 “Dozens of entrepreneurs, made newly wealthy by blockchain and cryptocurrencies, are heading en masse to Puerto Rico this winter.
 They are selling their homes and cars in California and establishing residency on the Caribbean island in hopes of avoiding what they see as onerous state and federal taxes on their growing fortunes, some of which now reach into the billions of dollars.

 And these men — because they are almost exclusively men — have a plan for what to do with the wealth: They want to build a crypto utopia, a new city where the money is virtual and the contracts are all public, to show the rest of the world what a crypto future could look like.
 Blockchain, a digital ledger that forms the basis of virtual currencies, has the potential to reinvent society — and the Puertopians want to prove it.”